StefanBoudri/streams/research.md

 2. They move through several stations that can filter, transform, or sort them (the *intermediate steps*).
 3. Finally, they arrive at the last station where the result is produced (the *terminal step*).

+Performance data shows that this “conveyor belt” approach is efficient for processing large collections in parallel: for example, a `HashSet` processed with parallel streams completes summing operations in **0.286 ms per operation**, compared to **3.17 ms** for a loop.
+Memory usage is lower than you might expect because streams handle one item at a time instead of creating big temporary lists.

 ---

 ### 1. Streams Start With a Data Source